 I sympathize with them because I know what it feels like to be under the grip of the Inner Critic.
 For years, I berated myself for not meeting the high standards I had set for myself.

 I knew that the only way to liberate myself was to find out where these voices came from.
-After a couple of years of digging deep into my personal history with my coach, I was able to trace them back to key defining experiences that occurred, both in my youth and adult life.
+After a couple of years of digging deep into my personal history with my therapist, I was able to trace them back to key events.

 Over time, I released my mental grip on my these unreasonable standards.
-What really comforted me was realizing that I was not alone in my struggle.
-It seems that everyone faces this inner predicament of managing the critical voices within them.
-It’s a universal challenge that’s part of the human experience.
+What comforted me was realizing that I was not alone in my struggle and that everyone faces it.
+It’s a universal challenge that’s part of being human.

 We aren’t to be helpless victims, drowning in this sea of negativity.
 With more self-awareness and discernment, we can reclaim our power.

-Like a cranky professor that dwells in the faculty of our minds, it must be tamed with tact and diplomacy.
-Because the truth is, the Inner Critic can offer some valuable kernels of wisdom that will help us reach higher standards of success and take us to the next level.
+Like a cranky professor that dwells in the faculty of our minds, it must be tamed.
+Because the truth is, the Inner Critic can offer some valuable kernels of wisdom that will help us reach higher standards of success.

 Here are some general guidelines on how you can begin working with your Inner Critic:

 1. Acknowledge the Inner Critic: Whenever you feel the voice of your Inner Critic clouding your consciousness, close your eyes and take a few deep breaths.
 This will instantly relax you and bring you into a more centered state, making it easier for you to acknowledge it without resistance.

 2. Manage your emotions and triggers: It’s important to remain objective and detached when evaluating the Inner Critic’s message.
-For this to happen, you’ll need to become aware of the unpleasant emotions it brings up within you and process them in a healthy way before you can interact with it.
+For this to happen, you’ll need to become aware of the unpleasant emotions it brings up within you and process them in a healthy way before you decode it.